The Pros, Cons, and Considerations of Taking Ozempic or Other Drugs for Weight Loss

 Lowering Body Weight

-Evidence also shows that medications like semaglutide and tirzepatide are much more efficacious, meaning that they lead to a higher total body weight loss more quickly than other medications that clinicians have historically prescribed to treat obesity, says Rekha Kumar, MD, head of medical affairs at the medically assisted weight loss program Found and an endocrinologist in New York City.
+Evidence also shows that medications like semaglutide, tirzepatide, and orforglipron are much more efficacious, meaning they lead to a higher total body weight loss more quickly than other medications that clinicians have historically prescribed to treat obesity, says Rekha Kumar, MD, associate professor of clinical medicine and attending endocrinologist at Weill Cornell Medical College in New York City.

 Semaglutide and Similar Medications for Weight Loss

-While semaglutide is quite effective for weight loss, not everyone is a suitable candidate for it.
+While semaglutide and other GLP-1 medications are quite effective for weight loss, not everyone is a suitable candidate for them.
 Doctors primarily prescribe Ozempic as a diabetes treatment.
-But the FDA has approved the same drug as an overweight and obesity treatment under the name Wegovy.
+But the U.S. Food and Drug Administration (FDA) has approved the same drug as an overweight and obesity treatment under the brand name Wegovy.

 Who Should Use Ozempic or Similar Medications for Weight Loss?

-In addition, if you use semaglutide or tirzepatide, that doesn’t mean you can forget about following a healthy lifestyle.
+In addition, if you use semaglutide, tirzepatide, or orforglipron, that doesn’t mean you can forget about following a healthy lifestyle.
 “People should always pursue a healthy diet for their overall cardiometabolic health and for adequate nutritional status,” says Dr. Kumar.
 “No medication or supplement can counteract the effects of a bad diet.”
 Regular exercise, good hydration, and quality sleep are other habits crucial for overall health and better weight loss results.

 The Realities of Weight Loss